ObjGTK/ObjGTKGen/README.md

 ### GIR files

 You may use the GIR files and libraries provided by your Linux distribution.
-F.e. for Debian Unstable and GTK3 use `apt install gir1.2-gtk-3.0`.
+F.e. for Debian Unstable and GTK 4 use `apt install libgtk-4-dev`.
-  - see packages starting with `gir1.2` for further library introspection provided by Debian you may use to generate ObjC/ObjFW bindings

 If you don't use a rolling Linux distribution, the GIR packages and its library sets may be out of date and lack features required by this generator.
 It then may be more appropriate to use some more recent library releases.
 If you want to get the current libraries (read: daily builds of the GNOME SDK) you may use flatpak (see below).